-Roch Castle is said to be home to a number of spirits and otherworldly beings, and countless orbs and other minor paranormal activity have been reported.
+Roch Castle is home to many spirits and otherworldly beings, and countless orbs and other minor paranormal activity have been reported.

 The tale of Roch Castle is steeped in mystery from the get-go, and the rumoured reason for the building of the castle may be stranger than anything which has transpired there in the past eleven centuries.

-According to legend, Adam de Rupe, the original owner of the castle, ordered it be built after a witch prophesied that he would die from a snake bite within a year.
-However, the witch also promised Rupe that he would go on to live a long and healthy life if he managed to make it through the year without being bitten.
+According to legend, Adam de Rupe, the original owner of the castle, ordered it to be built after a witch prophesied that he would die from a snake bite within a year.
+However, the witch also promised Rupe that he would live a long and healthy life if he managed to make it through the year without being bitten.

 Rupe, determined to minimise his contact with venomous snakes, built Roch Castle and retired to its highest room, intending to stay there for the next 365 days.

-Weeks turned into months and the seasons passed with little activity.
-Though Rupe’s existence was boring, he found solace in the fact that he was still living, and spent his time planning his return to the outside world.
+Weeks turned into months, and the seasons passed with little activity.
+Though Rupe’s existence was boring, he found solace because he was still living and spent time planning his return to the outside world.

-Towards the end of the year, the winter weather made it difficult for Rupe to remain inside the castle, and so he sent a servant out for some wood so he could build a fire to warm himself.
-Unfortunately for Rupe, the wood had not been properly inspected and he wound up being bitten by a snake which had been lurking within a log.
-He died shortly after and it is believed his ghost still haunts the castle, with the greatest amount of activity being reported on the higher floors of the building.
+Towards the end of the year, the winter weather made it difficult for Rupe to remain inside the castle, so he sent a servant out for some wood to build a fire to warm himself.
+Unfortunately for Rupe, the wood had not been properly inspected, and he was bitten by a snake lurking within a log.
+He died shortly after, and it is believed his ghost still haunts the castle, with the greatest amount of activity being reported on the higher floors of the building.

 Among other reported ghosts is the spirit of a woman, presumed to be the daughter of a family who once inhabited the castle.
-She has been seen to float down the halls before disappearing without a trace.
+She has been seen floating down the halls before disappearing without a trace.

-As well as being a pain in the neck to spell, Llanthony Secunda Manor is purported to be one of the most haunted locations in all of the United Kingdom.
+As well as being a pain in the neck to spell, Llanthony Secunda Manor is purported to be one of the most haunted locations in the United Kingdom.

-Originally built in the 12th century, the manor in its original state appeared a great deal different than it does today.
-For the first few years of its existence, Llanthony Secunda Manor was used as a two-story grange by a monastery and was added on to as the years went by.
+Originally built in the 12th century, the manor in its original state appeared greatly different than it does today.
+For the first few years of its existence, Llanthony Secunda Manor was used as a two-story grange by a monastery and was added on as the years went by.

-As well as a number of extensions and remodelling, the manor has seen its fair share of owners.
-In fact, the manor once belonged to King Henry VIII, although most historians are sceptical that he ever actually visited the home..
+As well as many extensions and remodelling, the manor has seen its fair share of owners.
+The manor once belonged to King Henry VIII, although most historians are sceptical that he visited the home…

-The building fell into a state of disrepair towards the end of the 20th Century but was eventually purchased by an American lady who set about restoring it to its former glory.
+The building fell into disrepair towards the end of the 20th Century.
+Still, it was eventually purchased by an American lady who set about restoring it to its former glory.
 The manor is now a much-lauded holiday home which has proven popular with travellers from all over the world, some aware of its paranormal reputation and some just hoping for a quiet place to stay.